-Griffiths, Omnès, 27-29,26 and Gell-Mann and Hartle 22-24 approached this problem by proposing a new way of looking at quantum mechanics and quantum field theory, in which the fundamental objects are "consistent" sets of histories.
+Griffiths,[16], [21] Omn'es [18], [19], [20], [17] and Gell-Mann and Hartle [13], [15], [14] approached this problem by proposing a new way of looking at quantum mechanics and quantum field theory, in which the fundamental objects are 'consistent' sets of histories.
 Using this approach it is then possible to make sense of the Copenhagen concept of probabilities even though no external observer is present.
 A key facet of this approach is that it is possible to assign probabilities to history propositions rather than just to propositions at a single time.

-The possibility of making such an assignment rests on the so-called decoherence functional (see Sec.
-II) which is a complex-valued functional, $d:\mathcal{UP}\times\mathcal{UP}\to\mathbb{C}$ , where $\mathcal{UP}$ is the space of history propositions.
-Another Pairwise [i.e., pairs of histories $\alpha$ , $\beta$ , such that $d(\alpha,\beta)=0$ if $\alpha\neq\beta$ ].
-A set $C=\{\alpha,\beta,\ldots,\gamma\}$ of history propositions is said to be consistent if C is complete and $d(\alpha,\beta)=0$ for all pairs of nonequal histories in C. (A set $C=\{\alpha,\beta,\ldots,\gamma\}$ is said to be complete if all history are pairwise disjoint and their logical "or" forms the unit history.)
-Given a consistent set C, the value $d(\alpha,\alpha)$ for any $\alpha\in C$ is interpreted as the probability of the history $\alpha$ being realized.
-This set can be viewed "classically" in so far as the logic of such a set is necessarily Boolean.
+The possibility of making such an assignment rests on the so-called decoherence functional (see Section 2) which is a complex-valued functional, $d: \mathcal{UP} \times \mathcal{UP} \to \mathbb{C}$, where \mathcal{UP} is the space of history propositions.
+Roughly speaking, the decoherence functional selects those sets of histories whose elements do not 'interfere' with each other pairwise (i.e., pairs of histories α , β , such that $d(\alpha, \beta) = 0$ if $\alpha \neq \beta$).
+A set $C = \{\alpha, \beta, \dots, \gamma\}$ of history propositions is said to be consistent if C is complete and C0 and for all pairs of nonequal histories in C1.
+Given a consistent set C2, the value C3 for any C4 is interpreted as the probability of the history C4 being realized.
+This set can be viewed 'classically' in so far as the logic of such a set is necessarily Boolean.

 Although this approach overcomes many conceptual problems related to applying the Copenhagen interpretation of quantum mechanics to a closed system, there is still the problem of how to deal with the plethora of different consistent sets of histories.
-In fact, a typical decoherence functional will give rise to many consistent sets, some of which are incompatible to each other in the sense that they cannot be joined to form a larger set.
+In fact a typical decoherence functional will give rise to many consistent sets, some of which are incompatible each other in the sense that they cannot be joined to form a larger set.

-In the literature, two main ways have been suggested for dealing with this problem, the first of which is to try and select a particular set which is realized in the physical world because of some a)Electronic mail: cecilia.flori@aei.mpg.de.

-sort of physical criteria.
-An attempt along these lines was put forward by Gell-Mann and Hartle in Ref.
-22 where they postulated the existence of a measure of the quasiclassicality of a consistent set, and which, they argued, is sharply peaked.
+In the literature, two main ways have been suggested for dealing with this problem, the first of which is to try and select a particular set which is realized in the physical world because of some sort of physical criteria.
+An attempt along these lines was put forward by Gell-Mann and Hartle in [13] where they postulated the existence of a measure of the quasi-classicality of a consistent set, and which, they argued, is sharply peaked.

 A different approach is to accept the plethora of consistent sets and interpret them in some sort of many-world view.
-This was done by Isham in Ref.
-20. The novelty of his approach is that, by using a different mathematical structure, namely, "topos theory," he was able to give a rigorous mathematical definition of the concept of many worlds.
-In particular, he exploited the mathematical structure of the collection of all complete sets of history propositions to construct a logic that can be used to interpret the probabilistic predictions of the theory when all consistent sets are taken into account simultaneously, i.e., a many-world viewpoint.
+This was done by Isham in [23].
+The novelty of his approach is that, by using a different mathematical structure, namely 'topos theory', he was able to give a rigorous mathematical definition of the concept of many worlds.
+In particular, he exploited the mathematical structure of the collection of all complete sets of history propositions to construct a logic that can be used to interpret the probabilistic predictions of the theory when all consistent sets are taken into account simultaneously, i.e., a many-worlds viewpoint.

-The logic so defined has the following particular feature.
+The logic so defined has the particular feature that

-- It is manifestly "contextual" in regard to complete sets of propositions (not necessarily consistent). - (2) It is multivalued (i.e., the set of truth values is larger than just {true, false}). - (3) In sharp distinction from standard quantum logic, it is distributive.
+- 1. It is manifestly 'contextual' in regard to complete sets of propositions (not necessarily consistent). - 2.
+It is multi-valued (i.e., the set of truth values is larger than just {true, false}). - 3.
+In sharp distinction from standard quantum logic, it is distributive.